-The mission of Quinnipiac University's Master of Health Science in Biomedical Sciences traditional program is to provide students with the cutting-edge skills they need to manage the more complex operations carried out today in hospitals and research facilities, as well as allowing students to develop their critical thinking skills and knowledge of the biomedical sciences, sought after by PhD programs, medical schools, dental schools, physician assistant programs, and allied health professions.
-The flexible curriculum with advanced electives offers comprehensive knowledge to meet the educational and technical needs of students as they develop a strong foundation for success in advanced training and employment.
-The two curricular concentrations included in the program (medical sciences and microbiology) allow integration of specialty courses into the curriculum, as well as supporting experiential learning in research and clinical internships.
+The mission of Quinnipiac University's Master of Health Science in Biomedical Sciences accelerated program is to provide students with the cutting-edge skills they need to manage the more complex operations carried out today in hospitals and research facilities, as well as allowing students to develop their critical thinking skills and knowledge of the biomedical sciences, sought after by medical and dental schools.
+The focused curriculum in medical sciences with advanced electives offers comprehensive knowledge to meet the educational and technical needs of students as they develop a strong foundation for success in advanced training and employment.
+The two curricular concentrations included in the traditional program (medical sciences and microbiology) offer additional opportunities to integrate specialty courses into the curriculum, as well as supporting experiential learning in research and clinical internships.
 Students are guided in the principles and methods of scientific research, and they gain knowledge of the latest advances in biomedical, biotechnological, and laboratory sciences-all directly applicable to real-world work environments, medical research, and healthcare.

-To be considered for admission into the Biomedical Sciences traditional master's program, applicants must meet the following requirements:
+To be considered for admission into the Biomedical Sciences accelerated master's program, applicants must meet the following requirements:

-- Bachelor's degree in the biological, medical or health sciences from a regionally accredited institution in the U.S. or Canada. - Scores for the tests of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) if the applicant is from a non-English speaking country. - A minimum undergraduate GPA of 2.75; however the most successful applicants have a GPA of 3.00 or higher.
-The cumulative, pre-med, and overall science GPA are evaluated. - · All undergraduate transcripts submitted. - Detailed autobiography of personal, professional, and educational achievements (resume). - Authentically written personal statement indicating why the student would like admission into the program with career plan and goals. - Two letters of reference detailing the applicant's academic and interpersonal strengths.
+- Bachelor's degree in the biological, medical or health sciences from a regionally accredited institution in the U.S. or Canada. - Scores for the tests of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) if the applicant is from a non-English speaking country. - A minimum undergraduate GPA of 3.00; however the most successful applicants have a GPA of 3.20 or higher.
+The cumulative, pre-med, and overall science GPA are evaluated. - · All undergraduate transcripts submitted. - Completion of undergraduate prerequisite courses for application to most medical or dental schools. - Detailed autobiography of personal, professional, and educational achievements (resume). - Strong extracurricular portfolio, including evidence of service mindset (e.g., volunteerism), clinical experiences, and/or research experiences. - Authentically written personal statement indicating why the student would like admission into the program with career plan and goals. - Two letters of reference detailing the applicant's academic and interpersonal strengths.

 Applications may be obtained from the Office of Graduate Admissions.
 Applicants should refer to the graduate admission requirements (http://catalog.qu.edu/graduate-studies/#admissionstext) found in this catalog.
 Applications to this program are accepted throughout the year.
-Incoming students can start the program in either the fall or spring semester.
+Incoming students will start the program in the summer II semester.